Inspiration

 Lines and Curves

-Line art and narrow curvy lines are also popular: they add a pinch of decorativeness, create mood, and beautify the image.
-This approach is used for not only outline illustrations but also to add detalization to the images based on color spots and shapes.
+Line art and narrow, curvy lines are also popular: they add a pinch of decorativeness, create mood, and beautify the image.
+This approach is used not only to outline illustrations but also to add detalization to the images based on color spots and shapes.

 Vector illustrations by Ivan Haidutski in Crayon style for Icons8 vectors library features sophisticated and lovely line art